TechGrounds-Cloud8/cloud8-benbui797/05_Cloud_1/AWS-06_EC2.md

 - **Accelerated Optimized Instances** This type uses hardware accelerators, which boost the data processing.
 These instances are best for graphics applications and streaming.
 - **Storage Optimized Instances** This type is best when you have a large dataset on local storage (Large file systems, data warehouses or online transaction systems).
 These instances are designed to deliver many inputs as fast as possible.

+There are different pricing options:
+- On-demand
+- Spot (cheaper but can be shut down if AWS needs the resources)
+- Reserved (savings plan, save $ by commiting for a 1 or 3 year period)
+- Dedicated

+Reserved instance types:
+- Standard RI (biggest discount)
+- Convertible RI (you can change the instance type if you need to scale vertically, as long as new value is same or greater)
+- Scheduled RI (These are only available to launch in a time window that you choose)

 ## Key terminology
 - **AMI** Amazon Machine Image.
 This functions similar to a blueprint for a VM.